The Bottom Line

 - Plenty of room for new players every year

 On September 14th, 2006, the Pittsburgh Club Tennis Team was born, holding its first tryout and marking the beginning of a new, competitive club sport at the University of Pittsburgh.
 The tryout consisted of 30 people vying for 15 spots on a co-ed team.
 Unfortunately, the team only saw one match all year.
 But thanks to the strong leaders on the Officer team and all of the players’ dedication and commitment, the team saw plenty more matches in its second season.

 The 2007-2008 season brought on countless exciting changes.
 Over 50 student athletes battled at tryouts for an increased 20 spots.
 Match play also increased.
 The team traveled to four different states, and played over 20 different teams in tournament and match play.
-The team began to practice more frequently during the week thanks to increased court time.
-With the players’ dues money, the team was able to hire a part time coach which allowed players to further develop their skills twice a week.
-As the team continued to grow together on the court, they got closer off the court as well.
-Teammates quickly became great friends and the team has quickly evolved into a close-knit family.
+The Pittsburgh Club Tennis Team began to practice more frequently during the week thanks to increased court time.
+With the players’ dues money, the team was able to hire a part-time coach which allowed players to further develop their skills twice a week.
+As the team continued to grow together on the court, they became closer off the court as well.
+Teammates quickly became great friends and the club has quickly evolved into a close-knit family.

-Since the 2008 season, Pitt Club Tennis has increased its roster to 25 spots, almost 100 people tryout every year, and has become a contender in the USTA Middle States’ Section.
+Since the 2008 season, Pitt Club Tennis has increased its roster to 25 spots.
+Almost 100 people tryout every year, helping Pitt to become a contender in the USTA Middle States Section.

 Officers are elected by the previous year’s officers and have a variety of different jobs and responsibilities.
-Budgeting, match scheduling, and website designing, are just a few of the many things that the Team officers do.
-They are previous team members that have proven to be good players and leaders.
+Budgeting, match scheduling, and website designing, are just a few of the many tasks in which the Team officers partake.
+Officers are previous team members that have proven to be good players and leaders.

 The Pittsburgh Club tennis team is part of USTA Tennis on Campus program.
 The following link is for our Tennis on Campus page: